 - Record some of your practices: Listen to see if you’ve answered the question and enunciated clearly.
 Notice any unnatural pauses or mannerisms that could confuse someone.

-- Ask a friend to listen to some of your responses: If they’re even a little confused about your response, use that moment of confusion to see where the disconnect might be.
+- Ask a friend to listen to some of your responses to the IELTS Speaking questions: If they’re even a little confused about your response, use that moment of confusion to see where the disconnect might be.

 If you’d like someone to grade your Speaking responses, Magoosh offers several options for getting your Speaking responses graded: